jadecobra/python_tdd_exercises/source/data structures: dictionaries.rst

            a_dictionary.setdefault('another_key')
            self.assertEqual(a_dictionary, {'bippity': 'boppity', 'another_key': None})

-* What if we want to add a ``key`` but set the default value to something other than :doc:`None </data structures: None>`?
+* What if I want to add a ``key`` but set the default value to something other than :doc:`None </data structures: None>`?
 Good question, add a test to find out
   .. code-block:: python

            a_dictionary.setdefault('a_new_key', 'a_default_value')